xiaobozi/lilac/docs/post.rst

 Post's Body
 -----------

 The body is in Markdown.
-I recommend your this link to learn markdown: https://github.com/site/markdown_cheatsheet
+I recommend your this link to learn markdown in minutes: `Markdown CheatSheet <https://github.com/site/markdown_cheatsheet>`_.

 The separator
 -------------